artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 A single press of save would take your changes, inject it into your current running application, keep you in the exact same place, depending on the type of change it could re-layout your views, and so you can stay in your editor and make your changes.
 From 25 seconds, to less than one.

 So, you're thinking _"Yeah, but JavaScript..."_ - well, we use TypeScript and it fixes pretty much every issue with JavaScript.
 Mix that with the fact that it's no problem for us to write native code when we need to.
+The last project I did on our React Native codebase require copious JS <-> Swift communication.
 It feels like the best of both worlds.
-Elegant, fast to work with, application code, with native tooling when we think it will be best for the project.
+Elegant, fast to work with application code in JS, with native tooling when we think it will be best for the project.

 > References from JS 2017: [TypeScript][typescript]